MathCouple/betsson_group/README.md

 #### 2. Insight - (SLICR): Sales Location Impact Comparison on Revenue
 Monthly contribution of sales transactions by location, expressed as a percentage of the total absolute revenue for all sales transactions.
-A transaction is a sale when transaction_category = 'sale'.
+A transaction is a valid sale when transaction_category = 'sale'.

 ```sql
 WITH location_sales AS (